BigSoftVideo/AVA360VR/features.md

 ### Multimedia assets

-- Import synced and unsynced audio-visual clips (🌐)
+- Import and play synced and unsynced audio-visual clips (🌐)
-- Import multiple 360 videos and switch intuitively between them (🌐)
+- Import and play multiple 360 videos and switch intuitively between them (🌐)
 - Import and resize images and 3D models (🌐)

 ### Controls